flairNLP/flair/README.md

 * **A powerful syntactic / semantic tagger.** Flair allows you to apply our state-of-the-art models for named entity recognition (NER), part-of-speech tagging (PoS) and chunking to your text.

-* **A word embedding library.** Flair has simple interfaces that allow you to use and combine different word embeddings.
+* **A text embedding library.** Flair has simple interfaces that allow you to use and combine different word embeddings.
 In particular, you can try out our proposed **[contextual string embeddings](https://drive.google.com/file/d/17yVpFA7MmXaQFTe-HDpZuqw9fJlmzg56/view?usp=sharing)** to build your own state-of-the-art NLP methods.